 - Master’s degree in Social Work (accredited by the Canadian Association for Social Work Education or equivalent) or an accredited Bachelor of Social Work degree and a closely related master’s degree.

-- A- (80%) or better in your courses (including your thesis)
+- preferably A- (80%) or higher in your graduate degree

 - No grade below a B- (70%)

 - Minimum of two years of full-time post-graduate work experience or five years post-baccalaureate work experience in the social services and/or policy field.

 *If you were educated internationally, please see the minimum admission requirements for the relevant country.

 After you have submitted your online application and your application fee has been processed, you will be instructed on how to upload your required documents in Carleton Central.
 For complete application instructions and required electronic documents, please visit the Graduate Admissions website.